-A Bay Area native, Diana Stasko graduated from CSU Chico with a degree in fine art, and completed an AA in multimedia at Berkeley City College.
+An Oakland native, Diana Stasko graduated from CSU Chico with a degree in fine art, and completed an AA in multimedia at Berkeley City College.
 In her position with UC Berkeley's Center of Excellence in Maternal, Child and Adolescent Health, she combines her passions for communication design and women's health to illuminate and celebrate the research, events and accomplishments of the program.
-In her free time she enjoys bike commuting, kayaking, sewing, playing music and writing.
+In her free time she enjoys bike commuting, kayaking, community organizing, sewing, playing guitar and writing.